-With the fall racing season wrapping up it’s easy to dream of holiday treats and leisurely running before thinking about starting to train seriously for the spring.
-And, to be sure, recovery from your fall training and racing is important.
-Chris Lundstrom, Head Coach of Team USA Minnesota says “training hard year round tends to end in a physical plateau, and loss of enthusiasm, which ultimately leads to decreases in performance.”
+When a racing season ends, it’s easy to dream of indulging yourself a bit and leisurely running before thinking about starting to train seriously for the next cycle.
+And, to be sure, recovery from intense training and racing is important.
+Chris Lundstrom, Head Coach of Team USA Minnesota says, “Training hard year round tends to end in a physical plateau, and loss of enthusiasm, which ultimately leads to decreases in performance.”

 But after you do take a few weeks of recovery, it’s time to take stock of where you’re at as a runner, identifying weaknesses, and reflecting on issues from previous training cycles, says Eric Heintz, Director of High Performance for the Atlanta Track Club.

 Then it’s time to get to work.
-Because the training you do now, during the “off-season,” is what will dictate how effective your spring training cycle will be.
+Because the training you do now, during the “off-season,” is what will dictate how effective your next training cycle will be.

 “The base phase is the most important phase of training,” says Olympian and personal coach Juli Benson.
 Laying the groundwork now is vital to making sure that you’re prepared to handle the higher intensity of training down the line.

 The most effective use of this time will vary from runner to runner.
 You may need to spend time working on building a mileage base, focusing on strength and mobility work, or trying to improve your pure speed and neuromuscular coordination.
 Spending some time on each of these areas is important for every runner, but the emphasis will vary depending your your goals, your history and your weaknesses.

 The flow chart below will help you key in on which aspect deserves the majority of your attention this off season.
 Once you’ve identified what to focus on, check out the recommendations below for more details on why and how to incorporate it into your training.